-Trinity maintains a long standing partnership with the Milton Cato Memorial Hospital, which is just minutes away from the campus.
+Trinity maintains a long standing partnership with the Milton Cato Memorial Hospital, which is just minutes away from campus.
 Through this partnership, students begin hands-on learning and clinical practice in their very first term.
 Students have the opportunity to apply what they are learning in the classroom, reinforcing the critical understanding of required skills and patient rapport.

 During Trinity's' third and fourth years, students finish clerkships on our U.S.-based clinical campuses in Baltimore, Maryland, or Warner Robins, Georgia.
-Trinity's distinguished clerkship program sets us apart from all other "offshore" schools, as all Trinity students have their clerkships scheduled by Trinity without having a wait list or any gaps between rotations.
+Trinity's distinguished clerkship program sets us apart from all other international schools, as all Trinity students have their clerkships scheduled by Trinity without having a wait list or any gaps between rotations.
 Students stay together through their clerkships and complete all of their core rotations in one place, removing the stress of having to relocate to a new facility every few weeks, allowing students the advantage of making connections and becoming part of the medical community.

 Learn From World-Class Physicians and Researchers